nerooc/graphs/Lab02/README.md

 ## Task 3 - Graph components

 The program allows user to find all components in given degree sequence representing graph.

+### 3.1 How to run the program

+- user has to specify sequence: `python3 task3.py`
+- user has to specify path to the file containing adjacency matrix as an argument: `python task3.py -am <path to file>`

 ## Task 4 - Eulerian cycle